TREASURIES-Bonds slip on stronger U.S. factory data

 "We just got finished with month-end so people who might

-have had to buy Treasuries yesterday did that, and now you have
+have had to buy Treasuries yesterday did that and now you have a

 U.S. unemployment argued against a big exit from Treasuries.